studiokeywi/banjo/docs/examples/quick-start.md

+# Quick Start

 This is a simple `banjo` example project using Bun.
 All of these files can all be found within the [`quick-start` examples folder of the GitHub repo](https://github.com/studiokeywi/banjo/tree/primary/examples/quick-start).
-Use `cd examples/quick-start && bun server.ts` to run the project:
+You can clone the repo, open a shell in the `examples/quick-start` folder, then use `bun server.ts` to run:

 === "quick-start/index.html"